wiesson/eb-export/readme.md

-## API JSON Exporter
+## API JSON/CSV Exporter

-Commandline application to export large chunks of JSON values from the API.
+Commandline application to export large chunks of JSON/CSV values from the API.

 ### Install